commonsharp/SurvivalProject-Server/README.md

 * Quests with multiple players isn't working well.
 Sometimes they work, sometimes they don't.
 * Big match experience/code gained doesn't work well (it seems slot 0 keeps getting exp).

+# 20/04/2017
+* There are now 3 servers, one for each channel (beginner/hero/epic).
+* The activity of every channel is now the correct one instead of a random one (if there are 100 connected players, and 80% of them are in the epic channel, the epic channel will show 80% of the bars full.
+That way you know where most of the players are).

 # 19/04/2017
 * Extensive research on every game packet in the game.
 * The starting tutorial is now working perfectly.
 You gain 1 random weapon and 1 random accessory of the same element type and a random slime pet (green, purple or blue).